tobpes/wortimcal/README.md

 # Working Time Calculator (wortimcal)
-# GFOS Helper

-**GFOS Helper** is a simple tool that calculates your end-of-work time based on your start time, break time, and optional end time.
+My **Working Time Calculator** or **"GFOS Helper"** is a simple tool that calculates your end-of-work time based on your start time, break time, and optional end time.
 It also tracks overtime or under time and provides a reminder of the legal minimum break time (30 minutes).

 ## Features